Video games in Indonesia: Local industry

 The Creative Economy Agency (Indonesian: Badan Ekonomi Kreatif or Bekraf), formed in 2015, is the government body responsible for aiding in and managing the development of the gaming industry as part of its task to develop Indonesia's creative industries.
 It also holds an annual trade show known as Game Prime since 2016, which targets developers from Indonesia and the ASEAN.
 The Indonesian Game Association (Indonesian: Asosiasi Game Indonesia), formed in 2013, acts as the industry's trade association.

 The video games industry in Indonesia comprised 1.77% of the national creative economy (IDR 15.08 trillion) in 2015 according to Statistics Indonesia, with only 20% of developers being part of an association.
 It sustained at least 2,200 jobs in 2017.
 However, it contributed only 1.8% to the domestic market according to Anton Soeharyo, chief executive of local developer TouchTen.
 Director-general of informatics application Semuel Abrijani Pangerapan from the Ministry of Communication and Informatics gave a different figure, at 10 per cent market share in 2016.

 Local game developers are targeted to hold 50 per cent of the national market by 2020.
 In January 2016, chairman of the Indonesian Game Association Andy Suryanto estimated that there were around 1,000 active local game developers in the country.
 On the other hand, Unity Technologies gave a figure of about 400 developers producing over 1,000 games.
 Most of the new titles created are targeted towards the PC or the mobile market, with only a single game released for the PlayStation 4 in recent times and none for the other major consoles.
 Lyto, which publishes foreign MMOs such as Ragnarok Online and Crossfire, was the largest local developer in terms of revenue according to Euromonitor.

 Due to various factors, most new Indonesian video game studios do not stay in business for longer than five years.
 There have been several local mobile game hits, including incremental game Tahu Bulat in 2017.
 The Ministry of Trade has budgeted US$2.1 million in 2015 to prepare a roadmap and support the gaming industry.

-Indonesian video games
+Games and developers

 Some of the more notable games developed in Indonesia include: